 Technology Standard: The student develops the essential technology skills for using and understanding conventional and current tools, materials and processes.
-The student will: LA.1112.6.4.1 - select and use appropriate available technologies (e.g., computer, digital camera) to enhance communication and achieve a purpose (e.g., video, presentations); and LA.112.6.4.2 - routinely use digital tools for publication, communication and productivity.
+The student will: LA.910.6.4.1 - use appropriate available technologies to enhance communication and achieve a purpose (e.g., video, digital technology); and LA.910.6.4.2 - routinely use digital tools for publication, communication and productivity.